cloudlockr/cloudlockr-app/README.md

 ---

-### Running tests
+### Running Tests

 Execute `yarn test` to run the entire test suite (UI and service logic tests).
-Verbose results are enabled by default for clarity.
+Verbose results are enabled by default for result clarity.
+The CI is currently configured to execute all tests for pull requests and pushes to master.

 ---